Paul Stender

-Paul Stender AKA "Jet Car Paul" is best known for designing, building, and driving some of the most extreme and fastest Jet/Turbine Engine powered land vehicles in the world.
+Paul Stender, AKA "Jet Car Paul," is best known for designing, building, and driving some of the most extreme and fastest Jet/turbine-engine-powered land vehicles in the world.

 Early life and education

 Stender was born in Big Bend, Wisconsin, and attended Mukwonago High School.
 His parents were John and Patrica.
 His father served in the US Navy, ran a large dairy farm in Big Bend, and later became a realtor.
 Stender's mother raised him on the farm.

 Racing career

 Beginnings

 Stender grew up racing ATVs, motorcycles, and snowmobiles in his teens and early twenties.
 He then began racing Badger and USAC midgets.
 He continued his racing career as a sprint car driver at racetracks across the country.
-After a series of spectacular crashes that resulted in numerous broken bones and concussions, he retired from oval racing in the early 1990s.
+After a series of crashes that resulted in broken bones and concussions, he retired from oval racing in the early 1990s.

 He built his Polaris Powersports Dealership into one of the top 10 volume dealers in the world, gaining him the nickname "Polaris Paul".

 In 1994, with help from his dealership's staff and the Muskego Icetronauts Snowmobile Club, Stender broke the endurance record for snowmobiles by completing 1740 miles on a Ski-Doo MX-Z 440 snowmobile in 24 hours on Big Muskego Lake, Muskego, Wisconsin, enduring wind chill temperatures in excess of -80 degrees F at 100 MPH.